-Now add a second layer of prepreg above the layer just added; the new prepreg layer is reflected in the structure below
+Now add a second layer of PrePreg 1080 above the layer just added; the new prepreg layer is reflected in the lower half of the stack as shown below.

-Next add a layer of prepreg above layer L1 in the upper half of the stackup; Speedstack automatically maintains stack balance by adding the corresponding layer below L6.
+Next, add a layer of prepreg above layer L1 in the upper half of the stackup.

-Adding foil, LPI Mask and Ident layers
+Speedstack in symmetrical mode automatically maintains stack balance by adding the corresponding layer below L6.

-Next, add a foil layer (L1 below) which is mirrored as L8; as part of the process Speedstack inverts layer L8.
+Adding foil, LPI Mask and Ident layers Next, add a foil layer (L1 below) which is mirrored as L8; as part of the process Speedstack inverts layer L8.